 Baylor University Medical Center at Dallas’ Obstetrics and Gynecology Residency program combines a diverse patient population with an attending faculty committed to teaching.
 Five residents are approved each year of the four-year program and assist with approximately 5,000 deliveries a year, including considerable operative deliveries and Cesarean sections.
-Residents also benefit from extensive experience in vaginal and abdominal gynecological surgeries, as well as gynecologic oncology, urogynecology and infertility surgeries; and an intermediate care nursery and 83 neonatal intensive care unit (NICU) .
+Residents also benefit from extensive experience in vaginal and abdominal gynecological surgeries, as well as gynecologic oncology, urogynecology and infertility surgeries, as well as an intermediate care nursery and 83 neonatal intensive care unit (NICU).

 Baylor University Medical Center at Dallas is a tertiary referral center for northeast Texas.
 Labor and Delivery, observation/triage and antepartum services are connected by one central electronic monitoring network.
 Our residents manage a wide variety of complicated high-risk pregnancies.